 A Clear Case Of Quiche-ism…

 Quiche had a tough time in the 80’s, mostly due to Bruce Feirstein’s book, “Real Men Don’t Eat Quiche”.
 In one of the more satirical cases of sexism towards men, the title became a catchphrase that went viral, way before viral was even a thing.
 It’s even been said that Quiche consumption plummeted (though I’ve yet to analyse the figures).
-I don’t suppose that Quiche is a strikingly masculine food, even with an added bacon pacifier.
-Then again, I wouldn’t have thought Pavlova was particularly virile either, and you don’t see too many of them turning their nose up at that.
+I don’t suppose that Quiche is a strikingly masculine food, even with a bacon pacifier.
+Then again, I wouldn’t have thought Pavlova was particularly virile either, and you don’t see too many men turning their nose up at that.

-Though an American author, it’s such a traditional Kiwi sentiment, it could have been written by Barry Crump, or Fred Dagg (if he actually existed).
-While this attitude doesn’t dominate quite so much these days, there’s still a bit of a hangover.
-Even in our house, I’ve felt some shame that certain gender biased jobs still fall the customary way.
-I’m happy to put the rubbish out, but I kind of expect that my other half will do it.
+Though written by an American author, it aligns with historical Kiwi culture so well, it could have been written by Barry Crump, or Fred Dagg (if he actually existed).
+While sexist attitudes don’t dominate quite so much these days, there’s still a bit of a hangover.
+Even in our house, I’ve felt some cringe that certain gender biased jobs still fall the customary way.
+For example, I’m happy to put the rubbish out, but I have to admit that I expect that my other half will do it.
 Similarly, I wouldn’t be exaggerating to say that I could count the number of times on no fingers that he’s tidied the pantry.

 Try this recipe out, living proof that everyone can eat quiche, regardless of their chromosomal differences.